wp-plugins/jetpack-omnisearch/readme.txt

 Search your posts, comments, media, and plugins all at once, from a signle search box.
 Even plugins from WordPress.org will show up in search results.

+= Before asking for help =

+* If this plugin works (which means it activates without problems), please post your help request on the original [Jetpack forums](http://wordpress.org/support/plugin/jetpack).
+Your chances of getting help will be much better.
+I'm not the developer of this plugin.
+See notes below.
+* If, otherwise, this plugin does not work (which means it is not activating or it's breaking your bolg), please ask [here](https://wordpress.org/support/plugin/jetpack-omnisearch), and I shall help you fix it ASAP.

 = Using Omnisearch =

 Using Omnisearch is remarkably easy.
 Just search!